blueokanna/ESP32-ChatGLM/README.md

 `IMPORTANT!`
-there got a problem for JWT library
+there got a problem for Library JWT library(The Library name called: CustomJWT)

 > sprintf(headerJSON, "{\"alg\": \"%s\",\"typ\":\"%s\",\"sign_type\":\"%s\"}", alg, typ, sign_type);'

-'Solution:` The is a problem between \"alg\": \"%s\"which has a space between \"alg\": and \"%s\"!
+`Solution:` The is a problem between \"alg\": \"%s\"which has a space between \"alg\": and \"%s\"!
 Please delete it and like pic below.
 End of these steps and save it  into your library.

 ![Image](https://user-images.githubusercontent.com/56761243/268492464-142965a5-663e-4253-bef3-72cb97d22dc5.png)

+### Step4
-Step4 .Paste the project for 'ChatGLM.ino' and `index.h` into your own project folder and start it to change your personal API and WiFI(You can change your own local the NTP) and even you can design your personal Webpage for `index.h` file
+Paste the project for 'ChatGLM.ino' and `index.h` into your own project folder and start it to change your personal API and WiFI(You can change your own local the NTP) and even you can design your personal Webpage for `index.h` file

-Step 5.
+### Step 5
 Connect the ESP32 Module by Serial Port and PC's USB.
 Please choose correct ESP32 board to PC.
 Mine is ESP32-S3

 ![Image](https://user-images.githubusercontent.com/56761243/268492784-49fc02d8-060d-4898-9d80-15b4fe50ea07.png)